al-nafis/foosball-matches/README.md

   - For ranking screen: daily, weekly, and monthly ranking
   - Inline Error messagees
   - confirmation prompts during data deletion
+  - a general message when a screen has not list items

 ## Screenshots